 The effective income tax rate is calculated by dividing the provision for income taxes by income before the provision for income taxes.
-The increase in the effective income tax rate was primarily due to the Verizon Business Group goodwill impairment charge of \$5.8 billion that substantially decreased income before income taxes and is not deductible.
-The decrease in the provision for income taxes was primarily due to the decrease in income before income taxes in the current period.
+The decrease in the effective income tax rate was primarily due to the Verizon Business Group goodwill impairment charge of \$5.8 billion in 2023 that substantially decreased income before income taxes and was not deductible.
+The increase in the provision for income taxes was primarily due to the increase in 2024 in income before income taxes.